faizilham/msc-thesis/main/ch6_collection_extension.typ

  u_ret = join.big_(c in "ReturnUtil") "ReturnUtil"(c)\
 $

-The warnings for mismatched effects are still quite similar, with the main difference being the no-effect ($EfN$) requires the final utilization of a parameter to be equal to its prerequisite, annotated utilization $utv$.
+The warnings for mismatched effects are still quite similar, with the main difference being the no-effect ($EfN$) requires the final utilization of a parameter to be equal to its prerequisite, annotated utilization $utv$. @eq:ParamWarning2 shows how this warning is defined.

 $
 "ParamWarnings" = {p_i | p_i in "Params" and PiEf(i) eq.not "GetEff"(utv_i, s_"fin" (p_i)) }\
 "GetEff"(utv, u) = cases(